-For families who like camping but don't love roughing it, glamping is the best of both worlds, delivering the sounds of nature, the smell of campfires and plenty of free-form fun—but in a hassle-free setting with comfy beds, running water, and easy access to meals.
+For families who like camping but don't love roughing it, glamping is the best of both worlds, delivering the sounds of nature, the smell of campfires, and plenty of free-form fun—but in a hassle-free setting with comfy beds, running water, and easy access to meals.

-Outside your cabin or tent, you’ll hear blue jays tweeting and woodpeckers pecking, and see chipmunks, squirrels and even deer wandering the grounds.
-As a bonus you get a beach vacation, as El Capitan State Beach is right across the street.
+Outside your cabin or tent, you’ll hear blue jays tweeting, and woodpeckers pecking, and see chipmunks, squirrel,s and even deer wandering the grounds.
+As a bonus, you get a beach vacation, as El Capitan State Beach is right across the street.
 And while this is not budget lodging, it still feels like a solid value.

 El Capitan attracts a lot of families—and even family reunions and multi-family groups—where each family can each get its own tent cabin or cabin, play at the beach or pool by day, then gather together by the fire pits at night.
 (The prime ages for kids here is grade school and up.)

 Moreover, the place delivers comfort in all the right ways.
 Cabins come equipped with pretty much all the amenities you otherwise might stress over rounding up for a roughing-it-style trip: linens, paper towels, dishwashing liquid, and toiletries.

-Outside, you have a picnic table and fire pit, and a front porch with folding chairs that you could bring down to the campfire.
+Outside, you have a picnic table, fire pit, and a front porch with folding chairs that you could bring down to the campfire.
 Indeed, while you can certainly cook over your fire pit, you can easily also dine on excellent take-out next to your fire pit.
 The Market Café serves three delicious meals, which you can either eat in the café, outside on the picnic tables, or back at your cabin.
 They’ll even put together a dinner kit for you to cook yourself, and, as this is wine country, the market also carries a nice selection of local wines.

 During the whole year, El Capitan Canyon offers a range of complimentary activities, such as the guided Saturday walks to the neighboring llama farm as well as morning yoga classes, movie nights, and stargazing talks.
 There’s even an on-site spa cabin where you can get treatments such as hot-stone massages.

 While El Capitan Canyon embraces its glamping label, the vibe is still happily mellow.
 Your cabin neighbors will likely be friendly, offering to share marshmallows, or asking to borrow a corkscrew.
 And while the Santa Barbara area has been known to attract movie stars, the local celebrity at El Capitan Canyon is “Scarface,” the mellow black cat who lounges by the café happily accepting head scratches from strangers.

-The cabins come in several categories, but they all offer the most perks, whether you choose the all-bunk-style cabins that sleeps 6 or the larger Corral and Safari cabins with separate bedrooms and sleeping lofts (a good middle ground are the moderately-priced Canyon Loft and Canyon Suite cabins, which have a separate bedroom and either a small sleeping loft or a pull-out couch, and start at $350 a night in the summer).
+The cabins come in several categories, but they all offer the most perks, whether you choose the all-bunk-style cabins that sleep six or the larger Corral and Safari cabins with separate bedrooms and sleeping lofts.
+(A good middle ground are the moderately-priced Canyon Loft and Canyon Suite cabins, which have a separate bedroom and either a small sleeping loft or a pull-out couch, and start at $350 a night in the summer).

 Disclaimer: As is common in the travel industry, the writer was provided with complimentary services for review purposes.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.